 University Academy's goal is to have each school day run smoothly and without incident.
-However, there are occasions when parents and students do not agree with how Administration handles an issue and want to voice their displeasure to the Superintendent or Assistant Superintendent.
+However, there are occasions when parents and students do not agree with how Administration handles an issue and want to voice their displeasure to the Superintendent.

 University Academy's policy is to review services when complaints or concerns arise.
 Please complete a Dispute Resolution form to have your concern/complaint officially addressed.
+Here is a link to the form https://forms.gle/79WHjZRCY8xCHL4RA